 One of the simplest ways to describe a household is its size, or how many people permanently live in the shared dwelling at a given time.
-Figure 2.2f demonstrates how demand generated by different household sizes may change from 2016 to 2026.
+Figure 2.2i demonstrates how demand generated by different household sizes may change from 2016 to 2026.

-Figure 2.2f: Housing Demand by Household Size (% Change '16-'26)
+Figure 2.2i: Housing Demand by Household Size (% Change '16-'26)

-By 2026, Elk Valley Rural could see a significant increase in the demand from 2 or fewer person households and losses to 3 or greater.
+By 2026, the Columbia Valley Rural could see an increase in 2 or fewer person households and losses to 3 or greater.
 This gradual shift to higher shares of smaller household sizes reflects the general growth in senior cohorts and the shrinking of household maintainer age cohorts that are most likely to have dependent children.